DrDark1999/Python-SSRF-Server/README.md

-# Python-SSRF-Server
-Your own SSRF Server
-# SSRF Server
+# Python SSRF Server

-This project implements a simple SSRF (Server-Side Request Forgery) server using Flask.
+This project implements a simple Python SSRF (Server-Side Request Forgery) server using Flask.
 The server logs incoming HTTP requests and sends notifications to a Discord webhook whenever a request is made, excluding DNS requests.
 This can be useful for testing SSRF vulnerabilities and monitoring suspicious activities.

 ## Features